lnbits/boltcards/README.md

 # Bolt Cards (NXP NTAG424) - <small>[LNbits](https://github.com/lnbits/lnbits) extension</small>
-<small>For more about LNBits extension check [this tutorial](https://github.com/lnbits/lnbits/wiki/LNbits-Extensions)</small>
+<small>For more about LNBits extensions check [this tutorial](https://github.com/lnbits/lnbits/wiki/LNbits-Extensions)</small>

 This extension allows you to link your [Bolt Card](https://github.com/boltcard) (or other compatible NXP NTAG424 DNA device) with a LNbits instance and use it in a more secure way than a static LNURLw.

-This is known to work only on Android and the preferred browser is Chrome.

 A technology called [Secure Unique NFC](https://web.archive.org/web/20220706134959/https://mishka-scan.com/blog/secure-unique-nfc) is utilized in this workflow.

-<a class="text-secondary" href="https://www.youtube.com/watch?v=wJ7QLFTRjK0">Tutorial</a>
+<a class="text-secondary" href="https://www.youtube.com/watch?v=wJ7QLFTRjK0">Video Tutorial</a>

 **Disclaimer:** ***Use this only if you either know what you are doing or are a reckless lightning pioneer.
 Only you are responsible for all your sats, cards and other devices.
 Always backup all your card keys!***

-***In order to use this extension you need to be able to setup your own card.*** That means writing a URL template pointing to your LNbits instance, configuring some SUN (SDM) settings and optionally changing the card's keys.
-There's a [guide](https://www.whitewolftech.com/articles/payment-card/) to set it up with a card reader connected to your computer.
-It can be done (without setting the keys) with [TagWriter app by NXP](https://play.google.com/store/apps/details?id=com.nxp.nfc.tagwriter) Android app.
-Last but not least, an OSS android app by name [Boltcard NFC Card Creator](https://github.com/boltcard/bolt-nfc-android-app) is being developed for these purposes.
-It's available from Google Play [here](https://play.google.com/store/apps/details?id=com.lightningnfcapp).
+***In order to use this extension you need to be able to setup your own card.***

+For the easy way you need:

+* an LNbits instance in clearnet
+* opened on Android in Chrome browser
+* Boltcard extension installed for your LNbits wallet
+* [Boltcard NFC Card Creator App](https://github.com/boltcard/bolt-nfc-android-app) from the [Apple-](https://apps.apple.com/us/app/boltcard-nfc-programmer/id6450968873) or [Play-Store](https://play.google.com/store/search?q=bolt+card+nfc+card+creator&c=apps) to write your keys to the tags once they were generated on LNbits

+If you want to gift a Boltcard, make sure to [include the following data](https://www.figma.com/proto/OH6aGCxH45vNpKsZ2nD96S/Untitled?node-id=6%3A37&scaling=min-zoom&page-id=0%3A1) in your present, so that the user is able to make full use of it.

 ## About the keys